karsumit94/andrewholsted.github.io/source/posts/2013-08-31-Dev-bootcamp-reconsidered.html.markdown

 Why Dev Bootcamp?
 -----------------

 When I first applied to Dev Bootcamp, I had [one project](https://github.com/FajitaNachos/Quick-Preview) under my belt, and this blog was only a few months old.
 I didn't know very much, but I knew I liked what I was doing.
-I would write some code, break something, Google it, learn about it.
+I would write some code, break something, Google it, and learn about it.
 Rinse and repeat.
 My initial thoughts about Dev Bootcamp were something along the lines of this:

 "I'll go in as a beginner, come out with some chops, and then maybe I can get a job."